the1lab/1lab/src/Cat/Instances/Simplex.lagda.md

 ```

 <details>
-<summary>These follow by some more brutal inductions that we will
+<summary>These follow by some more brutal inductions.
-shield the innocent reader from.
 </summary>

 ```agda